Trouble Paying Taxes?

 Fees

-A collection cost recovery fee may be assessed on past due liabilities.
+We may assess a collection cost recovery fee on past due liabilities.
 You may avoid the collection cost recovery fee by entering a payment plan as soon as possible.
 For more information, visit our Collection Cost Recovery Fee page.

 If we don't hear from you, we will contact you in one or more of the following ways: written notification, telephone call, in-person visit.
 If you do not work with us to pay the amount due, we will take collection action.
 This may result in additional fees.